geneticchain/bootchain/README.md

 ### Initial Setup

 Initial setup of the project only requires running `make npm-setup`.
-You only have to run this once to install the **gulp** tools which are used to build the project.
+You only have to run this once, which installs the **gulp** tools which are used to build the final source code.

 ### Building

 Running `make` will build the source into the `app/dist` folder.

-Running `watch` will kick of a task watching for code changes and auto rebuilding your source.
+Running `make watch` will kick of a task watching for code changes and auto rebuilding your source.

-This app should run an be a working example to play with.
+This app is a simple working example with traits and state to play with.
 Enjoy.
 We look forward to seeing your creations.

 ### Running